live-clones/recalbox/TESTING.md

 - [ ] check scummvm is working (#2123)
 - [ ] No more black screen on piboy after its installation (#2133)
 - [ ] Test SoF audio card - dedicated user will test
+- [ ] Test mupen64 on Pi3 and Pi4 - Should be fullscreen in all cases

 ## [8.0]
 - [ ] Check letters order in recalbox.conf for odroidgo2, odroidxu4 and rpi4 (#1795)